WebOrigami/docs/src/content/language/scope.md

 title: Scope
 subtitle: Defines what's available to expressions executed in a given context
 example: |
-  root:
   a:
     b: B
   c:
     d:
       e:
         f: F
       g: G
       message = j: ""
     h:
       i: I
   j: J
 ---

-## Ancestor-children scope
+## Ancestor-sibling scope

-By default, the scope of an Origami graph is _ancestor-children scope_, defined as: all direct children of any direct ancestor, starting from the immediate parent and working upwards.
+By default, the scope of an Origami graph is _ancestor-sibling scope_, defined as: all siblings of the current graph node (including that node itself) and any of its ancestors.
+If a formula were a person, it would know about its siblings (and itself), its parents and their siblings, its grandparents and their siblings, etc. If we consider a formula as a file, the formula can see everything in that folder, as well as anything in any ancestor folder.

 Example: